BonusBank/bonusbank_docs/docs/general-info/App Main Screens/balance.md

 <p align="center"><img src={require('./img/balancescreen.png').default} alt="drawing" width="250"/></p>

-As in the social feed, we have a carousel that allows you to switch between space and teams and see the balance at space and team level.
+If you look at the top of the screen, you'll see a slider which allows you to select between two options:

+- **Paid**.
+In this section you will find the tokens you have **recieved** and are already **confirmed and payed**.

+- **Rewarded**.
+Here there are the tokens that have been sended to you, but **haven't yet been approved** by your plan manager.

 As you can see, there are different types of tokens that are grouped by Token Pack; so if we have multiple token packs, the token types from those different packs will not be mixed up.